The 7 Startling Phases of Loving a Narcissist

 The partner we once trusted has completed the narcissistic cycle of abuse and needs to draw the energy and innocence from a new victim.
 He will end the relationship just as quickly and smoothly as it began, and the coldness and apathy leaves us feeling worthless.

 He will cut off contact so callously that we feel so defeated and want to curl into ball and disappear.
-But this experience has not been in vein, and regardless of how painful the ending feels, it is a gift.
+But this experience has not been in vane, and regardless of how painful the ending feels, it is a gift.

 7. But Then, You Can Accept Reality and Move On.